Relevant Constitutional

 the several state legislatures, and all executive and judicial

-officers, both of the United States and of the several states, shall be
+officers, both of the United States and of the several states,

-bound by oath or affirmation, to support this Constitution; but no
+bound by oath or affirmation, to support this Constitution; but

-religious test shall ever be required as a qualification to any office
+religious test shall ever be required as a qualification to any

 or public trust under the United States.